exetermcr/exetermcr.github.io/freshers-guide.markdown

 If you lose your Exeter House room key, you will need to contact Jim Dobson (01865 245472) who is available on weekdays during office hours.
-Out of hours, contact Mahima Mitra, the Hostels Warden who lives in a flat at Exeter House (07510 924088), or the College Lodge (01865 279600), in order to be given a temporary key.
+Out of hours, contact TODO, the Hostels Warden who lives in a flat at Exeter House (TODO), or the College Lodge (01865 279600), in order to be given a temporary key.
 Replacement keys can be obtained at a cost of £50.